ALAND-MC/ALANDs-Immersive-Hypixel-SkyBlock/README.md

 * Better F1 Reborn: Adds an intermediate F1 state that turns off only the HUD
 * BetterF3: Makes the F3 menu more readable and customizable
-* Better Third Person: Allows you to freely rotate the camera in third person
 * Capes: Lets you use capes from OptiFine, LabyMod and other cape mods
 * Chat Patches: QoL changes and improvements to chat
 * Cubes Without Borders: Allows you to play Minecraft in a borderless fullscreen window